 The statement of net position and statement of activities provide information about the activities of the Corporation as a whole, presenting both an aggregate view of the Corporation's finances and a longer-term view of that net position.
 Fund financial statements provide the next level of detail.
 For governmental funds, these statements tell how services were financed in the short-term as well as what remains for future spending.
 The fund financial statements also look at the Corporation's most significant funds with all other nonmajor funds presented in total in one column.
-During the period April 19, 2013 through December 31, 2013, the Corporation only had a general fund.
+During 2015, the Corporation only had a general fund.